 Ongoing income support and some one-off payments

 If you don’t have any income, you can apply to Work and Income for an ongoing benefit.
-The type of benefit you might qualify for will depend on whether you have children and how old your children are: see the chapter “Dealing with Work and Income”.
+The type of benefit you might qualify for will depend on whether you have children and how old your children are (see: “Dealing with Work and Income”).

 Death by accident: Support for the family from ACC